Our power stations

 KCE power stations are located in some wonderful areas of the country and can be great places to visit.
 However, we ask all visitors, employees and contractors to be aware of the following information.

-With New Zealand now at Alert Level 1, our power stations and physical office are open to the public, visitors, employees and contractors.
-We encourage anyone visiting to sign in on the Government’s Covid-19 tracer app, and we continue to focus on the ongoing health, safety and wellbeing of those visiting our sites.
+With New Zealand currently at Alert Level 2, our power stations and physical office are open to the public, visitors, employees and contractors.
+We encourage anyone visiting to sign in on the Government’s Covid-19 tracer app and observe social distancing, as we continue to focus on the ongoing health, safety and wellbeing of those visiting our sites.
 Please continue to refer back to our website for further updates.

 Safety around our power stations